mpflynnx/c-programming/docs/typedef-and-struct.md

 } Student;
 ```

-I can create a new `Student` type and can initailise the members as shown.
+I can create a new `Student` type and can initialise the members as shown.

 ```c
 Student s1;